 Motoring & Driving in the Lake District & Cumbria

 Driving to the Lake District provides you with the opportunity to visit the countryside and access some of the more remote Lake District locations.
 Having your own car also means you do not have to haul your luggage around public transport and there is no limit to what you can take.
-The Lake District is easily accessible by car with the M6 running East of the Lakes.
+The Lake District is easily accessible by car with the M6 running to its east.

 Driving round the Lakes is a thoroughly enjoyable experience as you get to view some of the phenomenal sites on the journey to your destination.
-As the Lake District is a natural habitat and relaxed environment you should take care when driving round the Lakes.
+As the Lake District National Park is a natural habitat and relaxed environment, you should take care when driving.
 Here are a few tips you must remember when driving through the Lakes’ countryside:

 • Some of the roads can be quite narrow, windy or unsurfaced so always drive carefully and at a steady pace.

 • Be respectful of life in the Lakes by being cautious around livestock and pedestrians.

 • Never drive off road in the Lakes.

 • Keep noise to a minimum and music at low level.
 Remember, the Lakes is a relaxing and peaceful place where people go to retreat.

 • Ensure you always have sufficient fuel in your car and consider carrying a spare canister of fuel just in case.
 There are plenty of petrol stations in the Lake District but as you venture into more remote areas they may become harder to find.